 Day 6 continued: Byfleet to Uxbridge

 I had been walking since 5.30am, having started in Byfleet by the M25.
 I joined the Grand Union Canal at about 10am, already worn out.
 Finding an open cafe cheered me up, even though the only thing I could order was fish and chips!
 My next errand was to find a new pen – writing all these diary notes had exhausted the one I’d brought with me.
 I managed to get one for free thanks to the nice couple running the shop in Datchet.
-They only sold packs of 10 pens but the lady took pity on me and gave me her pen.
+They only sold packs of 10 pens, I didn’t really want that extra weight – but the lady took pity on me and gave me her pen instead.
 She was so kind I felt I had to buy something!
+So picked up a drink and some snacks that I didn’t really need.

 I headed out of Slough on the canal footpath by 1.30pm, feeling fairly confident that I would be out of the built-up areas by the time I needed to camp.